EfresBR/G4iMGrinder/README.md

 		C. Nucleotide		G or C, for G4s or i-Motif respectively
 		D. Name			value must be unique
 		E. Sequence		value must be unique
-		F. Length		Lenght of Sequence
+		F. Length		Length of Sequence
 		G. Tm			Nº of biophysical results associated to the entry (within Biophysical dataframe)
 	3. Currently there are a total of 2851 entries.
 		A. 2141 form tetraplex	 and 710  dont;